nrgetik/wu-tang/README.md

 locales.

 ## specification
-Limiting observations to (roughly) daytime/afternoon hours, the proposed methodology is:
+Limiting observations to roughly daytime/afternoon hours (1200-1800), the proposed methodology is:

 * Calculate days with a minimum temperature >= 42°F and a maximum temperature